 The general duty rubber tracks are a parts option for customers that have lower hour accumulation and are looking to lower their owning and operating costs.

-Premium duty tracks are offered in either narrow or wide track widths and either the bar or block tread patterns.
+Heavy duty tracks are offered in either narrow or wide track widths and either the bar or block tread patterns.
 When choosing between the narrow or wide track width, consider the applications in which the machine is most often used.
 Is low ground pressure with better floatation required?
 If so, you’ll want to choose a wider track option.
 If the application demands the narrowest overall machine width, you may want to choose the narrow track option.

 Check in with your local Cat dealer for more information on the track options available to meet your needs.